The Galaxy Note 10 S Pen is also a wand that controls your phone

 The re-designed stylus also offers more flexibility when it comes to converting handwriting to digital text.
 You can now customize notes by shrinking, enlarging or changing the color of text, and you'll be able to export notes in different formats, including Microsoft Word.
 Those updates should be useful, considering that one of our biggest complaints with the Note 9 S Pen was that it was hard to see and change the font when you used Screen Off Memo.
 The S Pen also works with video editor, which could make it easier to select the exact moment you want to edit.

 The S Pen will compliment a couple other new features coming to the Note 10 and Note 10+.
 Gamers and vloggers who use the new Screen Recorder can use the S Pen to annotate the footage as they record.
 And if you use the new AR Doodle, you can add drawings, effects and animations with the S Pen.
-It's redesigned battery is meant to last hours on a single charge, too.
+Plus, its redesigned battery is meant to last hours on a single charge.
 To recharge, you'll simply slide the S Pen back into your Note.

 For better or worse, the S Pen does not have a camera.
 Earlier this year Samsung was granted a patent for a stylus with an integrated camera -- complete with an optical zoom.
 As always, there's no guarantee that a patented idea will ever become a reality, but this is one we will continue to watch out for.